 Cost of meal e.g. lunch: Included

-Drinks included: Drinks are includes except for premium wines, spirits and champagne, which are available at an additional cost.
+Drinks included: Drinks are included except for premium wines, spirits and champagne, which are available at an additional cost.

-Walking: From Tongole Wilderness Lodge you can explore the rugged terrain of the remote Nkhotakota Wilderness Reserve, with its miombo woodland, rivers and patches of rainforest make this a good walking area.See more ideas for Walking in Malawi
+Walking: From Tongole Wilderness Lodge you can explore the rugged terrain of the remote Nkhotakota Wilderness Reserve, with its miombo woodland, rivers and patches of rainforest – an interesting option for walking in Malawi.See more ideas for Walking in Malawi

-Attitude towards children: Children over the age of 12 years are welcome.
-Those under the age of 12 are accepted only if the entire camp is reserved for exclusive use.
+Attitude towards children: Children over the age of 12 years are welcome in the main lodge.
+Those under the age of 12 are accepted only if the entire lodge is reserved for exclusive use.
 That said, children aged eight years and over will be welcome in the new family cottage.

-Property’s age restrictions: No children under 12 years in the main lodge and no children under 8 years in the family cottage.
+Property’s age restrictions: No children are accepted under 12 years in the main lodge and no children under 8 years in the family cottage.

 Notes: Children must be under the constant supervision of their parents as this is a remote location and elephants do wander through the camp.

 Health & safety